 USA Sports Betting Laws

 Sports betting laws in the United States are generally directed at either the state or federal level.
 As a democracy and a republic, the government which rules the United States of America recognizes the rights of individual states.
 Because of this dual level of government, there are going to be times when sports betting laws and their applications may seem confusing.
-For instance, the three most applicable laws to sports betting at the federal level are the UIGEA of 2006 (Unlawful Internet Gaming Enforcement Act), The Federal Wire Act of 1961 (Interstate Wire Act) and the Professional and Amateur Sports Protection Act of 1992 (PASPA).
-But they all regulate sports betting in different ways.
+For instance, today the most applicable laws to sports betting at the federal level are the UIGEA of 2006 (Unlawful Internet Gaming Enforcement Act), and The Federal Wire Act of 1961 (Interstate Wire Act).

 UIGEA Law (Unlawful Internet Gambling Enforcement Act)